 Amy Sayles, pastry chef of Panzano: "I won't stop until each dessert on the menu is the best I can make it"

+What do you enjoy most about your craft?
 I get to be imaginative by creating art with food, and I get to create new and exciting flavors for people who might have never thought to try X and Y together.

 This is part two of my interview with Amy Sayles, pastry chef of Panzano; part two of our chat ran Wednesday.